BenjaminMills/Message-Builder/Example Sentance Parts.md

 ## Part 2

-> cross the ocean.
+> cross the ocean?
-> cross the road.
+> cross the road?
-> fall down a hole.
+> fall down a hole?
-> call the doctor.
+> call the doctor?

 ## Part 3